lockedata/learn/README.md

 ### Maintaining package dependencies

-This repository has a DESCRIPTION which lists any packages required to manage the codebase.
+This repository has a DESCRIPTION which lists any packages required to manage this package itself, not the packages required to knit the R Markdown files.

 To identify and install all the packages needed to build all of the `.Rmd` files in `content/post/`, you need to run `learn::get_and_update_dependencies()`.
 This will also help find packages on GitHub.